So after about two weeks of playing with it these are all the things we’ve found out about Furby Booms.

 They have multiple personalities

 I didn’t realise it has a number of personalities and, depending on how you treat it, it will develop its character.
 Ours has spent the past two weeks dancing with Little Z. I’m not sure whether this means its going to become a little party Furby but it does look cute rocking away.
 So far we’ve discovered a cute calm type character, a very hyper character and one with a bit of a deep voice.
 The last ones my least favourite!
-It a bit strange when they first start changing personalities as they let out a bit of a shriek, blink rapidly and then emerge with its new character.
-You do get used to it though.
+Its a bit strange when they first start changing personalities as they let out a bit of a shriek, blink rapidly and then emerge with its new character.
+You do get used to this slight creepiness though.
+Eventually.

 They talk a LOT!